Python-SIP/sip/doc/c_api.rst

     implementation of :class:`sip.simplewrapper`.
 It may be safely cast to :c:type:`sipWrapperType`.

-    When the limited Python API is enabled and Python v3.2 or later is being used then it is only available as an opaque (i.e. incomplete) type.
+    When the limited Python API is enabled then it is only available as an opaque (i.e. incomplete) type.

 .. c:type:: sipTimeDef